moxvallix/moxvallix.com/src/projects/needcoolershoes.md

 The site has been growing since, and, as of the time of writing (31/05/2024), we have over 6800 skins!

-Our discord community is almost at 200 members, and it has been lovely to receive all the grateful messages users have sent thanking the team for our efforts restoring the site.
+Our Discord community is almost at 200 members, and it has been lovely to receive all the grateful messages users have sent thanking the team for our efforts restoring the site.

 ## The Future
-A new editor for the site is in the works, `indev.needcoolershoes.com`, which is slowly being developed, whenever I have the time.
+A new editor for the site is in the works, [indev.needcoolershoes.com](https://indev.needcoolershoes.com), which is slowly being developed, whenever
+I have the time.
 One day it will replace the old editor, and bring with it a bunch of much needed new features.

 The site itself has been constantly improved, sporting now a feature rich gallery, new features hacked in to the